vitessio/website/content/en/docs/reference/vreplication/movetables.md

 <div class="cmd">

-MoveTables is an "umbrella" command.
+MoveTables is an top-level command.
 The `action` sub-command defines the operation on the workflow.

 </div>